 For the 3D Scanner for the Injection Molding Industry Application Guide, click the button below.

 Due to the limited number of data points captured, measuring systems that collect point data may overlook non-conformities that would otherwise cause measurements to fall outside of dimensional tolerances.
 A 3D scanner can be used to acquire scan data for the entire product to evaluate its true shape.

-With a 3D scanner, it is easy to evaluate the shapes of fins of alternators and heat sinks, as well as measure the positions of electrical parts.
+With a 3D scanner, it is easy to evaluate the shapes of the fins of alternators and heat sinks, as well as to measure the positions of electrical parts.
 When evaluating the shape of an alternator, the CAD data can be directly overlayed on the 3D scan to identify any non-conformities.
 Additionally, the fins of a heat sink can be virtually cut into cross-sections to measure their pitch and height, without destroying the part.

 For the 3D Scanner for the Casting Industry Application Guide, click the button below.

 3D scanning accuracy normally ranges between 10 - 100 microns.
 3D scanners typically excel at measuring large parts that do not contain small surface features, as the accuracy isn't high enough to obtain high-resolution surface shape data.
 With the VL Series, high-magnification lenses can be used to capture up to 16 million data points on the surface of a part, ensuring even small features or targets can be accurately measured.

 3D scanning is a non-contact form of measurement that captures the three-dimensional shape of a target object through the use of a projected light source.
 Optical scanners typically project a white or blue striped pattern onto the target object, and measure the displacement of the lines to construct the 3D model.
 A 3D laser scanner projects a laser onto the target surface, and measures the time required for the laser to return to the light-receiving element to map the surface of the part.
 Both white/blue light 3D scanners and 3D laser scanning systems can be used to perform measurements